 Unauthorised guest/s in residences:

-Students in residence are not permitted to have guests, including overnight guests, during Hilary Term 2021.
+Students in residence are not permitted to have external guests, including overnight guests, at the present time.
+This will be reviewed before Reading Week in Michaelmas Term 2021.
 Failure to adhere to this will lead to the revocation of a student’s licence to reside in College.

-Students residents are not permitted to have parties in College rooms in Hilary Term 2021.
+Students residents are not permitted to have parties in College rooms at the present time.
+This will be reviewed before Reading Week in Michaelmas Term 2021.
 Failure to adhere to this will lead to the revocation of a student’s licence to reside in College.

 Urinating in a public place within College: